Whether you ride daily or just on weekends, your motorcycle needs an annual

 Most motorcycle MOTs take around 30 to 45 minutes from start to finish.

 It’s generally quicker than a car MOT because there are fewer components to check.
-Many garages allow you to wait while the MOT is carried out, making it a relatively quick process if you’ve booked in advance.
+Many garages allow you to wait while the MOT is carried out, making it a relatively efficient process if you’ve booked in advance.

 However, keep in mind that this time can vary depending on the garage, how busy they are, and the condition of your bike.